stashapp/StashDB-Docs/docs/performers/edit/performer-images.md

 ### [Image Selection](performer-image-selection)

 {: .important }
-**Variety is encouraged, allowing for different user preferences and easier identification from throughout a performer’s career.** *[See more...](performer-image-selection)*
+**Variety is encouraged, allowing for different user preferences and easier identification from throughout a performer's career.** *[See more...](performer-image-selection)*